mholling/nswtopo/README.markdown

 ## Holdings

 The `holdings` layer overlays property boundaries and the names of landowners.
 This information may be useful to rogainers when planning a course.
-(No information is provided for the ACT.)
+(No information is available for the ACT.)

 ## Relief

-By including the `relief` layer in your map, you can include a pleasing [shaded-relief](http://en.wikipedia.org/wiki/Cartographic_relief_depiction#Shaded_relief) depiction.
-This can be a helpful addition for the intuitive understanding of the topography represented in a map.
-The shaded relief layer is automatically generated from the ASTER digital elevation model.
+By including the `relief` layer in your map, you can include an intuitive [shaded-relief](http://en.wikipedia.org/wiki/Cartographic_relief_depiction#Shaded_relief) depiction.
+This can be a helpful addition for quickly assessing the topography represented in a map.
+The shaded relief layer is automatically generated from the ASTER digital elevation model at 45 metre resolution.

 You can specify the azimuthal angle, altitude and terrain exaggeration used to generate the shaded relief layer.
-(The traditional azimuth angle of 315 is set as default, should probably be adhered to.)
+(The conventional azimuth angle of 315 is set as default, should probably be left as is.)
 You can also specify the opacity of the layer to change the aggressiveness of the effect.

     relief:
       azimuth: 315            # azimuth angle for shaded relief layers (degrees clockwise from North)